 What are the main forms of security over moveable and immoveable property and how are they given legal effect?

 The regime in the civil law jurisdiction of Quebec is distinct from the other common law provinces.
 A hypothec (moveable for personal property and immoveable for real property) is the most typical form of security taken.
 The personal property provisions in Quebec are set out in the Quebec Civil Code.
-Similar to the Ontario Personal Property Security Act, the Quebec Civil Code requires security interests in personal property to be registered in Quebec’s registry system.
+Similar to the Ontario Personal Property Security Act, the Quebec Civil Code requires a security interest to be registered in Quebec’s registry system.
 Unlike the Ontario Personal Property Security Act, the Quebec Civil Code permits a security interest to be taken in both tangible and intangible property.
 An immoveable hypothec is registered on title to real property.

 Ranking of creditors